ortizlu/factorialRecursion/readme.md

    if (2 < 2) {
      return n
    }
- //this has to run function again before it gives us the return again return 2 * 1
+   return 2 * 1
- //so the 1 is finally multiplied with the two, and returned, let's take one more step back up the stack }
+ //so the 1 is finally multiplied with the two, and returned, we are in stack 2, let's go back to stack 1 }
 ```